General Personnel Requirements: Medical Physicists/MR Scientists for CT, MRI, Nuclear Medicine and PET (Revised 12-12-19)

 MPs with certifications granted historically by the ABR (e.g. ‘Radiological Physics’) meet the ACR’s board certification requirements for CT, MRI, Breast MRI, nuclear medicine and PET.

 The “Grandfathered” option requires that the MP conducted surveys of at least 3 units (in the applicable modality) between January 1, 2007 and January 1, 2010.
 To qualify, an individual must serve as the independent MP in the conduct of these surveys, taking responsibility for ensuring that the tests were performed correctly, and for reviewing and approving the results (as opposed to performing the surveys but having a qualified MP sign off on them, or signing off on the surveys along with a board-certified MP who takes final responsibility for them).
 The surveys may be of the same unit surveyed 3 times over a 3-year period, and may be of ACR-accredited or non-accredited units; however, the surveys must include all tests required in the accredited modality for the annual survey (as of January 1, 2010).
-The required tests are detailed in the relevant QC articles for CT, MRI, Nuclear Medicine, PET and Breast MRI.
+The required tests are detailed in the relevant QC articles for CT, MRI, Nuclear Medicine, and PET.

 Additional Information Regarding Continuing Experience